crazycooky77/lego_collection/README.md

 ## Features
 All features have been planned and outlined in the [Kanban board](https://github.com/users/crazycooky77/projects/1) for the project using Issues.
 The implemented features are available [here](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aissue+is%3Aclosed+-label%3Abug+-label%3Awont-have+-label%3Awontfix+-label%3Adocumentation).

-_image_

 ### To Be Implemented
-Features not yet implemented are available in the [project's Kanban board](https://github.com/users/crazycooky77/projects/1) in the To Do and In Progress columns.
+Features not yet implemented are available in the [project's Kanban board](https://github.com/users/crazycooky77/projects/1) in the To Do and In Progress columns, as well as [these EPICs](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aopen+is%3Aissue+label%3AEPIC).

-_insert image_

 ### Closed Enhancements
 Closed enhancements can be found [here](https://github.com/crazycooky77/ci_project4/issues?q=is%3Aissue+label%3Aenhancement+is%3Aclosed).
 If an enhancement is labelled as "wont-have", it was not and will not be implemented.

-_insert image_

 ## Technologies
 - [Lucidchart](https://www.lucidchart.com/pages) to create the entity relationship diagram